Matt9391/FruitNinja/README.md

 # FruitNinja
- Develp of Fruit Ninja with C++ and SFML
+ Develop of Fruit Ninja with C++ and SFML